rzsa/nuttx/Documentation/platforms/arm/stm32h7/boards/weact-stm32h750/index.rst

 UART/USART
 ==========

-The WeAct STM32H750 used the USART1 for serial debug messages.
+The WeAct STM32H750 uses the USART1 for serial debug messages.

 USART1
 ------